Cold Cream

 d.
 Where the cold cream should be applicable should be labeled properly.

-Why Cold Cream Is Called Cold Cream?
+Why is Cold Cream called Cold Cream?

 3) Various medicated creams are also available that are mainly used topically for the treatment of skin.